AGAMPANDEYY/zomato_nugget/README.md

-# Restaurant Assistant Hybrid (RAH) Chatbot: HybridRAG: inspired by https://arxiv.org/html/2408.04948v1
+# Restaurant Assistant Hybrid (RAH) Chat: HybridRAG: inspired by https://arxiv.org/html/2408.04948v1

 > [!IMPORTANT]
 > Models of less precsion and accuracy were also used due to compute limitations.